-As Magnesium plays a key role in many tissues and reactions around the body, low levels of this nutrient can result in range of symptoms.
+Magnesium plays a key role in many tissues and reactions around the body and low levels of this mineral can result in range of symptoms.

 Potential signs of low Magnesium levels